gitjps/chatbot_phone_handover/README.md

 *Twilio* is a developer platform for communications to add capabilities like voice, video, and messaging to applications.
 I used the standard [clicktocall Node.js repo](https://github.com/TwilioDevEd/clicktocall-node) and integrated it into the solution.

-## Assumptions
+## Assumptions & Prereqs
 - Some experiences with IBM Cloud (dashboard, creation of services, IBM Cloud/cloud foundry CLI commands, development of Node.js applications)
-- Twilio account and paid virtual phone number
+- [Twilio account](https://www.twilio.com/) and paid virtual phone number
-- IBM Cloud account (consumption should be within the free lite plan)
+- [IBM Cloud](https://www.ibm.com/cloud) account (consumption should be within the free lite plan)
+- Free [nkrok](https://ngrok.com/) account, if you want to run and test the Twilio client locally (nice to have, but not necessary)

 ## Use Case Description
 Initially the client chats via Messenger with the Watson Assistant chatbot.